TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 IR seems trivial, but traversing LMS IR (sea of the nodes) is not.
 The main challenge is to determine the group of nodes that should be scoped in each block.
 Previously in [Backend](backend.md), we talked about how the scope of the blocks are implicitly expressed via data dependencies and control dependencies.
-In traversal.scala, we will see how exactly we collect the nodes for each block using the dependency information.
+In `traversal.scala`, we will see how exactly we collect the nodes for each block using the dependency information.

 The basic idea is as follows: